 Below is the small scale silver recycling process followed by our artisans:

-- Jewellery is collected then HCI (Hydrochloric acid) is added for around 2 hours so that the silver is liquified.
+- Jewellery is collected then HCI (Hydrochloric acid) is added for around 2 hours so that the silver is liquefied.

 - Salt is added turning the solution into a milky white colour.